ashbb/code_review/md/00101_Riddles_in_Shoes.md

 	Line 29.
 We use the background method to color the surface of our window.
 But the provided code uses a vertical instead of a horizontal gradation.
 Consult [sample 10](http://github.com/ashbb/shoes_tutorial_html/tree/master/mdowns/00408_No.8_background.mdown) for use of the `:angle` option.

-	How many color methods dose Shoes define?
-The answer can be found in the Shoes manual: [Colors List](http://help.shoooes.net/Colors.html).

 **Summary of Step 1:** Run the following snippet.